webmastersmith/WGU_Cloud_Computing/D303_Azure_Fundamentals/Azure_Fundamentals_AZ_900.md

   - fastest.
 Secret key must be known by both parties.
 - **Encryption: Transparent Data Encryption (TDE)**
   - database encryption by default.
+- **Defender For Identity**
+  - formerly known as Azure ATP(advanced threat protection).
+  - cloud based solution to detect, identify, and investigate threats.
+  - can be integrated with on-premises Microsoft Defender ATP.
+- **Defender For Identity: Sensor**
+  - monitor network traffic directly.
 - **IAM**
   - identity and access management.
 Old way was physical security on-prem, doesn't work with cloud computing.
 IAM is role based authentication and privileges.
 - **IAM: Azure AD**